-Skin and skin structure infections: Treatment of adult patients with acute bacterial skin and skin structure infections caused by susceptible isolates of the following gram-positive microorganisms: Staphylococcus aureus (including methicillin-resistant [MRSA] and methicillin-susceptible [MSSA] isolates), Streptococcus pyogenes, Streptococcus agalactiae, Streptococcus anginosus group (including Streptococcus anginosus, Streptococcus intermedius, and Streptococcus constellatus), and Enterococcus faecalis
+Skin and skin structure infections: Treatment of adults and pediatric patients ≥12 years of age with acute bacterial skin and skin structure infections caused by susceptible isolates of the following gram-positive microorganisms: Staphylococcus aureus (including methicillin-resistant and methicillin-susceptible isolates), Streptococcus pyogenes, Streptococcus agalactiae, Streptococcus anginosus group (including Streptococcus anginosus, Streptococcus intermedius, and Streptococcus constellatus), and Enterococcus faecalis

 There are no contraindications listed in the manufacturer's labeling.

 Skin and skin structure infections: Oral, IV: 200 mg once daily for 6 days.

 Missed doses: Administer as soon as possible any time up to 8 hours prior to the next scheduled dose; if less than 8 hours remain before the next dose, wait until the next scheduled dose.

 Skin and skin structure infections: Children ≥12 years and Adolescents: Oral, IV: 200 mg once daily for 6 days.